microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directoryrole-checkmemberobjects.md

 ---
-title: "administrativeUnit: checkMemberObjects"
+title: "directoryRole: checkMemberObjects"
-description: "Check for membership in a list of groups, directory roles, or administrative units for the specified administrative unit object."
+description: "Check for membership in a list of groups, directory roles, or administrative units for the specified directory role object."
 localization_priority: Normal
 author: "davidmu1"
 ms.prod: "microsoft-identity-platform"
 doc_type: "apiPageType"
 ---

-# administrativeUnit: checkMemberObjects
+# directoryRole: checkMemberObjects

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Check for membership in a list of groups, directory roles, or administrative units for the specified administrative unit object.
+Check for membership in a list of groups, directory roles, or administrative units for the specified directory role object.
 This function is transitive.

 ## Permissions